 VEGAHOLIC (1,99 $, iPhone)

-Both of these apps have a search function and get their data from Barnivore.com, so you can find out which drinks are an option in no time.
-Veggiebeers has only beer and wine, no liquors.
+This app has a search function and gets their data from Barnivore.com, so you can find out which drinks are an option in no time.

 Apps for communicating